gleasonw/gallicaGetter/README.md

 Current endpoints are:
 * 'content' : context for term occurrence and page numbers
-* 'sru' : for a term, all the volumes the term appears in.
+* 'sru' : for a term, all the volumes the term appears in
+* 'text' : full text for a volume on Gallica
 * 'papers' : paper titles and publishing range data
 * 'issues' : years published for a paper (used internally in papers)